Case Study

 The SBSF framework defines 17 relation types (increases, decreases, produces, degrades, binds, transports, traps, protects, disrupts, and more) that capture the semantics of mechanistic biology rather than flattening everything to generic edges.
 The engine knows that “traps” and “degrades” are inhibitory, so feedback loop polarity is derived automatically from edge composition.

 When quantitative data exists, edges carry stoichiometric coefficients (reactant and product ratios), kinetic parameters (Km, Vmax, IC50), or effect sizes with confidence intervals.
-This means the engine can trace not just whether A affects B, but roughly how much, turning a qualitative causal map into a semi-quantitative reasoning tool.
+The engine traces how much A affects B, turning a qualitative causal map into a semi-quantitative reasoning tool.

 Generic graph tools